cimug-org/cim-compare/README.md

 │               └── java.exe
 └── ...
 ```
-Of importance is for each installation's set of DLL files to be located in their own directory.
+Of importance is that each EA installation's set of DLL files be located in their own directory.
 This will allow for the ability to isolate where Java looks for its COM Modules based on the specific release of Sparx EA.

 Following is a set of command lines based on the above example configuration and file system structure.
 The first illustrates comparison report generation for 32-bit `.eap` files and the second for 64-bit `.qea` files.